smartdevicelink/sdl_evolution/proposals/nnnn-atf-selenium-support.md

 This type of call will be used to press different buttons in the HMI.
 This will be useful for activating an app, opening the menu, pressing a softbutton etc. These actions will trigger the HMI's state to change and also trigger applicable RPC messages to be sent back to ATF for validation.

-#### Web Driver Validation
+#### WebDriver Validation

-The Selenium web driver can also be used to validate the content on the page.
-For example if a Show request is sent to the HMI, the webdriver should check that the text is correctly displayed.
+The Selenium WebDriver can also be used to validate the content on the page.
+For example if a Show request is sent to the HMI, the web driver should check that the text is correctly displayed.

 ```
 return driver.find_element_by_id(ELEMENT_ID).text() == test.text